js-just/_just/website/docs/getting-started.md

         uses: actions/configure-pages@v5
       - name: Generate with _just
         uses: js-just/latest@main
-        with:
+        with: # Remove "with" and "path" here if you are not using compressor or generator modes!
-          path: . # Path to your website directory to be generated/compressed.
+          path: . # Root directory, or you can replace the dot with the path to your website/docs directory to be generated/compressed.
 (Only for compressor and generator modes)
       - name: Upload artifact
         uses: actions/upload-pages-artifact@v3
         with:
-          path: . # Path to your entire website to be deployed to GitHub Pages
+          path: . # Root directory, or you can replace the dot with the path to your entire website to be deployed to GitHub Pages.

   deploy:
     environment: